-Get the tools you need to write and publish stories in WRITING FICTION.
+Get the tools you need to begin writing short stories in WRITING FICTION: MASTER THE SHORT STORY

 Who will benefit from this course?

-Writing Fiction is designed to help beginning writers learn the skills they need to begin writing and publishing fiction.
+Writing Fiction is designed to help beginning writers learn the skills they need to begin writing fiction.
+It is an introduction to fundamental elements of narrative craft.
 No prior experience in fiction writing is needed.
-Intermediate and advanced writers should consider Novel in Nine or the Novel Writing Master Class Series.

 What is included in this course?